jonwis/jonwis.github.io/notes/winrt-design/strong_vs_weak_typing.md

 }
 ```

 The weakly-typed system does not define separate types for Car and Boat.
-It’s
+It's
 just expected that if the Kind is Boat, you know what properties are available
 to you.
 So it looks like this: